perogi/zipcodes-perogi/README.md

 The original CSV file that I am using for this data is not included in this repo, but I did wrap up the best way to get the data and how to convert it into the format that this module uses.

-To develop with this module, just `make` it and it will fetch the latest zipcodes and reprocess them.

-    make

-To just fetch and process the zipcodes:

-    make codes

-To run the very simple test suite:

-    make tests